learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 So 9.37 inches is the amount of deviation present in our dataset.
-As we are still including outlier values, this might slightly be affected but these results are now much more reliable.
+As we are still including outlier values, this might be slightly affected but these results are now much more reliable.

-We shall finally build a boxplot for height data and see if it agrees with our understanding for this data that we have developed up to this point.
+Finally, we will build a boxplot for height data and see if it agrees with our understanding for this data that we have developed up to this point.
 Use the `matplotlib`'s `boxplot()` function with height data and comment on the output.

 ```python